 Mrs. Lamb was that fifth-grade teacher for me, the only woman who sang an upbeat song as her introduction on the first day of school instead of writing her name on the chalkboard.
 If you’re not this kind of teacher, if you’re not the kind of teacher who stopped teaching to make an announcement on anti-bullying long before bullying ever became a campaign, then you don’t need to be a teacher.
 This is just my opinion and not a requirement to be a teacher although I believe that it should.

-My rule of thumb has since become to inform friends and family of major life decisions after I’m absolutely sure on what’s right for me, this way, their fears and or doubts will not leave me feeling unsure about my choices.
+My rule of thumb has since become to inform friends and family of major life decisions after I’m absolutely sure what’s right for me.
+This way, their fears, and doubts will not leave me feeling unsure about my choices.